Relationship Between Chronic Back Pain & Depression

-The fact that nearly half of the respondents didn’t have improvement means they must cope with a life that’s marred by suffering.
+The fact that nearly half of the respondents didn’t have improvement means they must be resigned to coping with a life that’s marred by suffering.

 Back pain can lead to depression

-- First of all, people with chronic back pain tend to not get enough sleep.
-Keep in mind that deep and restful sleep is synonymous with well-being and of course, your health.
+- First of all, people who suffer in this way tend to not get enough sleep.
+Keep in mind that deep and restful sleep is synonymous with well-being and, of course, your health.

 - Going several months without getting adequate sleep can directly affect your emotional balance.
 You may feel tired, listless, without energy, and even helpless.